arend-lang/site/src/documentation/language-reference/definitions/data.md

 The classical example is the data type of lists of fixed length.
 The data type {%ard%} Vec A 0 {%endard%} has only one constructor {%ard%} nil {%endard%}, the empty list.
 The data type {%ard%} Vec A (suc n) {%endard%} also has one constructor {%ard%} cons {%endard%}, a non-empty list.
-Such a data type can be defined by 'pattern-matching':
+Such a data type can be defined by 'pattern matching':

 {% arend %}
 \data Vec (A : \Type) (n : Nat) \elim n